View Related Sites

 Key dates for BMAT – September results

-Once your results have been shared with an institution, you cannot remove that institution from your list, but you can add further institutions until 20 October 2017.
+Before results are released on 29 September, you can add or remove selected institutions.
+After this, once your results have been shared with an institution, you cannot remove that institution from your list, but you can add further institutions until 20 October 2017.
 You may therefore wish to wait until you receive your results, before deciding which institutions to share your results with.

 You will not be able to share your results after this date, so make sure you share your results in time.